godotengine/godot-docs/tutorials/3d/mesh_lod.rst

 ==========================

-Level of detail (LOD) is one of the most important ways to optimize rendering performance in a 3D project, along with occlusion culling.
+Level of detail (LOD) is one of the most important ways to optimize rendering performance in a 3D project, along with :ref:`doc_occlusion_culling`.

 On this page, you'll learn: